petervansickel/terraform-icp-ibmcloud/README.md

 Once the files have been copied from your local system to your jump server, you can now mount and copy the files into your file storage.

+1. On the Jump Server, ensure that the necessary packages are installed to support NFS mounts:
+  1. For Ubuntu servers, run `sudo apt install -y nfs-common`.
+  2. For RHEL servers, run `sudo yum -y install nfs-utils`.
-1. On the Jump Server, create a mount point directory on the system.
+2. Create a mount point directory on the system.
 This is generally done underneath the `/mnt` parent directory, similar to `mkdir /mnt/filestorage`.
-2. Recalling the **Mount Point** from the earlier File Storage details screen, you can now mount the file storage to the jump server via `mount {File Storage Mount Point} /mnt/filestorage`.
+3. Recalling the **Mount Point** from the earlier File Storage details screen, you can now mount the file storage to the jump server via `mount {File Storage Mount Point} /mnt/filestorage`.
-3. Validate the mount succeeded by running a simple `touch /mnt/filestorage/test.txt` command.
+4. Validate the mount succeeded by running a simple `touch /mnt/filestorage/test.txt` command.
-4. Create any neccessary sub-directories in `/mnt/filestorage` for how you would like to arrange your stored binaries.
+5. Create any neccessary sub-directories in `/mnt/filestorage` for how you would like to arrange your stored binaries.
-5. Copy the files into the mounted directory.
+6. Copy the files into the mounted directory.
 Due to the nature of the large files and across network distances, the normal Unix copy command, `cp`, isn't the most preferred option.
 Instead you can use `rsync` to see file status as items are copied over.
 You can run this command similar to the normal copy, but with the benefit of receiving progress indicator updates.
         `$ rsync -ahr --progress /root/icp-install /mnt/filestorage/icp-files`

 #### Update terraform.tfvars